Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns Betting Trends

-- The Suns are outscoring opponents by two points per game, with a +170 scoring differential overall.
-They put up 113.6 points per game (17th in NBA) and give up 111.6 per contest (sixth in league).
+- The Suns outscore opponents by two points per game (posting 113.6 points per game, 17th in league, and giving up 111.6 per contest, sixth in NBA) and have a +170 scoring differential.

-- The two teams combine to score 229.4 points per game, 1.9 more points than this matchup's total.
+- These teams average 229.4 points per game between them, 1.9 more than this game's over/under.

-- These two teams together give up 224.1 points per game, 3.4 fewer than this contest's over/under.
+- Combined, these teams give up 224.1 points per game, 3.4 fewer points than this matchup's total.

-- Denver has covered 44 times in 82 games with a spread this season.

-- Phoenix has won 42 games against the spread this season, while failing to cover or pushing 40 times.

 Nuggets Player Props